Donald Malarkey: Later years

 Malarkey lived in Salem, Oregon, and formerly spoke extensively to high school and college students and other groups on his Easy Company experiences.
 He traveled with the USO to Army posts and hospitals in the United States and Europe, where he met with soldiers wounded in the Iraq War.
 In 2005, he appeared in an advertisement urging repeal of the estate tax.
+For many years Malarkey extensively traveled as part of the Frontline Leadership program by On-Point Strategies, which also produced a documentary on The Battle at Brecourt Manor (Brecourt Manor Assault) accounting to Justin Alderman, the organization's promotional manager and friend of Malarkey's.
+In May 2011, Malarkey attended one of the last public events with his friend and fellow Easy Company soldier, Lynn "Buck" Compton.
+The event was the last time the duo were together before Compton's death the following year.
 In 2012, Malarkey retired from public speaking events.

 Following the death of Sergeant Paul Rogers on March 16, 2015, Malarkey became the oldest surviving member of Easy Company.
 Malarkey died on September 30, 2017 in Salem, Oregon, of age-related causes.
-He was interred at Willamette National Cemetery.
+He is interred at Willamette National Cemetery.